Frequently Asked Questions

 Thanks for your interest in Meg Cabot and her books!
 Good luck on your report!

 My books have won numerous awards.
 Including being number one New York Times bestsellers, they are frequently chosen as New York Public Library Books for the Teen Age, ALA Quick Picks for Reluctant Young Adult Readers, IRA/CBC Young Adults’ Choice, Book Sense Picks, and have also been on the Texas Lone Star Reading List.
 All American Girl won the Evergreen Young Adult Book Award (Washington), and The Princess Diaries won that one also, along with the TASL Tennessee Volunteer State Book Award.
-I was recently named the 2008 Distinguished Alumni of my college, Indiana University.
+But the award I like the best is the one you give me every time you read one of my books.

 I hope readers will realize that they are not alone in feeling the way I did when I was in middle and high school-like a great big freak!
 Also that “normal” is not what you see on TV.
 Being true to yourself, and to your friends, is way more important than being part of the “in crowd.”
 I am living proof that it is possible to profit from being a middle and high school freak.